 An obstetric fistula is a devastating medical condition resulting from difficult childbirth.
 All fistulas involve the creation of extraneous passageways within the body that damage sensitive areas.
 There are two main types of fistulas that occur during pregnancy.
 In vesico-vaginal fistulas, an unwanted hole develops between the vagina and the bladder.
 A recto-vaginal fistula is a hole that develops from the vagina to the rectum.
-Both types of fistulas alter the basic body functions of affected girls and women, bringing life long problems.
-Beyond Fistula helps women living with Fistulas in third world countries regain standing in their community.
+Both types of fistulas alter the basic body functions of affected girls and women, bringing lifelong problems.

 What Causes a Fistula?

 Women who become pregnant at a young age, or are small-statured due to malnutrition are at higher risk for complicated childbirths resulting from smaller pelvic bones that surround the birth canal.
 Fistulas result from lack of modern medical care during childbirth, specifically cesarean sections.
 In poorer regions, the scarcity of medical technology makes care too expensive for many women.
-As a result, women who cannot give birth naturally have no opportunity to get a cesarean section, causing prolonged obstructed labor.
+As a result, women who cannot give birth naturally have no opportunity to get a cesarean section, causing prolonged, obstructed labor.
 Without proper care, babies are not delivered on time, leaving them in the womb for an extended period of time.
-The constant pressure of the baby’s head against the mother’s pelvic bone causes tissue degradation in the vagina.
-This can open holes between the vagina and the bladder or the rectum, creating a Fistula.
+Often, the baby does nor survive; the mother must continue pushing in vain after the baby has stopped moving.
+The constant pressure of the baby’s head against the mother’s pelvic bone cuts off blood supply, thus causing tissue degradation in the vagina.
+This can open holes between the vagina and the bladder or the rectum, creating a fistula.

 What are the Effects?

 Fistulas have many serious physical effects on women:

 - Babies almost always die as a result of prolonged labor

 - A fistula prevents the mother from properly disposing of bodily waste, causing them to leak feces and urine uncontrollably from the vagina